Italy's interior minister faces political storm over Kazakh expulsion

-ROME (Reuters) - Italy’s main opposition parties called on Monday for the resignation of the deputy head of Italy’s fragile ruling coalition over the expulsion of the wife and daughter of dissident Kazakh oligarch Mukhtar Ablyazov.
+ROME (Reuters) - A leading Italian newspaper on Monday urged the deputy of head of Italy’s fragile ruling coalition to resign over the expulsion of the wife and daughter of dissident Kazakh oligarch Mukhtar Ablyazov.

-Both the anti-establishment 5-Star Movement and the smaller Left Ecology Freedom party filed a motion of no confidence in Interior Minister Angelino Alfano, who also serves as deputy premier, rejecting the government’s claim that the deportation took place without the knowledge of ministers.

-“The interior ministry could not be unaware and if it was, it means that there is a parallel police force in our country which is acting on its own authority,” the 5-Star Movement’s lower house leader Riccardo Nuti said in a statement.

-The incident, in which Ablyazov’s wife Anna Shalabayeva and their six year-old daughter Alua were deported after a midnight raid on their house in the suburbs of Rome on May 29, has compounded the headaches of Prime Minister Enrico Letta.
+Interior Minister Angelino Alfano, who also serves as deputy premier, was not told of the operation in which Ablyazov’s wife Anna Shalabayeva and their six year-old daughter Alua were expelled in May, the government said in a statement on Friday.

-He was already struggling to contain coalition tensions between Alfano’s center-right People of Freedom (PDL) and his own center-left Democratic Party (PD) and now faces a potentially damaging showdown in parliament, even though Alfano’s opponents may not have enough votes to oust him.
+The incident has added to the headaches facing Prime Minister Enrico Letta, who was already struggling to contain coalition tensions between Alfano’s centre-right People of Freedom (PDL) and his own centre-left Democratic Party (PD).

-Alfano, who canceled a speaking engagement on Monday, is due to address parliament on the issue on Thursday.

-Italian newspapers said at least four senior officials, including Alfano’s own chief of staff could be sacked over the incident, but the left-leaning La Repubblica said Alfano, the PDL party secretary and a key lieutenant of center-right leader Silvio Berlusconi, had to go himself.
+Italian newspapers reported that at least four senior officials, including Alfano’s own chief of staff could be sacked over the incident, and La Repubblica called for Alfano, a key lieutenant of centre-right leader Silvio Berlusconi, to go.

 “A minister who doesn’t know about an operation of this kind and is not in control of the police is both responsible for everything and good for nothing: he should resign,” the left-leaning newspaper said in a front-page editorial.

-In a statement on Friday, Letta’s government criticized the handling of the operation and said ministers had not been informed.
-It withdrew the deportation order and said Shalabayeva was free to return to Italy and promised a full investigation.

-Members of Alfano’s People of Freedom party rejected the call to resign, saying La Repubblica was trying to bring down the government only months after deadlocked national elections in February which forced the creation of the uneasy coalition.
+Members of Alfano’s People of Freedom party rejected the demand, saying La Repubblica was trying to bring down the government only months after the deadlocked national election in February which forced the creation of the uneasy coalition.

 The PD, wary about exacerbating problems for Letta, has been more circumspect but Dario Nardelli, a senior deputy, said “it is in Alfano’s interest to clear up this situation”.

 Italy has major economic interests in Kazakhstan, including energy group Eni’s stake in the giant Kashagan oil field.
-The case has also highlighted the close relations between Berlusconi’s former government, in which Alfano served as justice minister, and Kazakh President Nursultan Nazarbayev, who has dominated the huge, oil-rich state for over two decades.
+The case has also highlighted the close relations between Berlusconi’s former government, in which Alfano served as justice minister, and Kazakh President Nursultan Nazarbayev, who has ruled the oil-rich state for 17 years.

-On Monday, Berlusconi, whose own legal problems have already stoked coalition tensions, denied a report in the Unione Sarda newspaper that he had met Nazarbayev in Sardinia to discuss the case on July 6.
+On Monday, Berlusconi, whose own legal problems have stoked coalition tensions, denied a report in the Unione Sarda newspaper that he had met Nazarbayev in Sardinia to discuss the case on July 6, while the Kazakh leader was on holiday.

 Letta has pledged to continue investigations into the deportation of Shalabayeva, who was hustled onto a private plane to Kazakhstan despite having a valid Latvian residence permit enabling her to stay in the European Union.